genomicepidemiology/resfinder/README.md

 ### Species Abbreviations

 ResFinder understands the species abbreviations listed in the Species Abbreviations Table.
-Additional species abbreviations can be added by appending entries to the table below.
-Important!
-All entries should be kept in lower case, although at runtime the ResFinder species flag will be case insensitive.
+Additional species abbreviations can be added by appending entries to the file "species_abbreviations.md".

 #### Species Abbreviations Table